The Settlers (2023 film)

 The Settlers (Spanish: Los colonos) is a 2023 revisionist Western drama film directed by Felipe Gálvez Haberle (in his directorial debut), who co-wrote the script with Antonia Girardi in collaboration with Mariano Llinás.
 The film stars Mark Stanley, Camilo Arancibia, Benjamin Westfall, Alfredo Castro, Mishell Guaña, Sam Spruell, Marcelo Alonso, and Adriana Stuven.
 It is a co-production between Chile, Argentina, the United Kingdom, Taiwan, France, Denmark, Sweden, and Germany.

-The Settlers had its world premiere at the 76th Cannes Film Festival on 17 May 2023.
-It competed for Un Certain Regard and Caméra d'Or and alongside those was honored with the FIPRESCI Prize, becoming the first Chilean production to win that award.
-It was selected as the Chilean entry for Best International Feature Film at the 96th Academy Awards.
+The Settlers had its world premiere at the Un Certain Regard section of the 76th Cannes Film Festival on 17 May 2023, where it competed for the Caméra d'Or and was honored with the FIPRESCI Prize, becoming the first Chilean production to win that award.

-Synopsis
+It was selected as the Chilean entry for Best International Feature Film at the 96th Academy Awards, but was not nominated.

+Plot

-In 1893, Segundo, a Chilean mestizo; Alexander MacLennan, a Scottish veteran; and Bill, an American mercenary, embark on an expedition on horseback to delimit and reclaim the lands that the State has granted to José Menéndez.
-What appears to be an administrative expedition turns into a violent hunt for Onas, the natives of the Tierra del Fuego archipelago.
+In 1901, Segundo, a young Chilean tracker and mestizo, lieutenant Alexander MacLennan, a Scottish veteran and Bill, an American mercenary, embark on an expedition within the plains of Tierra del Fuego to delimit and reclaim the lands that the Chilean state has granted to businessman José Menéndez.
+The supposedly administrative expedition is actually a thinly veiled front to violently hunt and clear the lands of the Onas, the natives of the archipelago.
 The Selknam genocide lies at the core of the film.

-Thanks to his excellent shooting skills, Segundo is initially chosen as the sole man to accompany MacLennan on his task.
-However, on the day they're set to depart on their journey, José Menéndez informs MacLennan that a man of his own choosing, a mercenary called Bill, will be joining them.

-MacLennan sports a distinctive red jacket and is believed to have spent time serving as a lieutenant in the British army.
-Once they are alone together, Bill shares his doubts about Segundo's reliability with MacLennan and questions why, as a lieutenant, he doesn't have more men following him, to which MacLennan counters that Segundo is disciplined and one disciplined man is better than ten undisciplined ones.

-After several days of travel without seeing anyone else, the trio find a group of soldiers on the Argentine border accompanying a scientist charged with charting the border of Argentina.
-The trio engage with the soldiers in various competitions, including shooting, arm wrestling and boxing.

-During the evening, the scientist muses on the dangers of letting a military grow bored and shows a somewhat perverse interest in Native Americans.
-MacLennan questions if the scientist knows the location of more natives.

-After leaving the soldiers and scientist at their camp, the trio continues until they come across a group of Native Americans.
-MacLennan and Bill work together to slaughter most of the people there, while Segundo is unable to bring himself to kill any of them, though he does consider shooting Bill, ultimately deciding not to.